 This course provides a solid grounding for a career and graduates work in a diverse range of jobs including classroom/learning support, special education, coordinating provision for children with special needs, leadership within special education and policy/administration.

-The course increases your academic and research skills to support future doctorate level study including, for example, a doctorate in education or educational psychology or PhD Special Educational Needs.
+The course increases your academic and research skills to support future doctorate level study including, for example, a doctorate in education or educational psychology or PhD in special educational needs.